 * All foreign-trained applicants are strongly encouraged to take NBDE Parts I and II.
 Though the NBDE are not an absolute requirement for admission, they will make the applicant more competitive.

 Application to the program is always very competitive.
-Forms are available from the Marquette University Graduate School.
+Forms are available from ADEA PASS.

 Application deadline: October 1

-Applications will be accepted beyond this deadline until all available positions are filled.
-For information about position availability, applicants applying after October 1 should call (414) 288-3323 or contact Admissions via email.
+For information about position availability, applicants should call (414) 288-3323 or contact Admissions via email.